novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 IsActiveMember,
 EstimatedSalary
 ```
 Column `Exited` is our target label to predict.
-It contains binary value such as 0 or 1, which encode the following logic:
+It contains binary value such as 0 or 1, which encodes the following logic:
 - 0 - client won't exit the bank;
 - 1 - client will exit the bank

 Before we feed the selected data columns into the any ML algorithm, we need to transform this data
 into numerical format.
 At this point we start to name data columns as features.
 Categorical features
 should be encoded with one-hot encoder, numerical features also known as continues features should be normalised.
 Specific data encoding and
-normalisation is needed to achieve the highest model accuracy and the lowest error rate during the training.
+normalisation is needed to achieve the highest model accuracy and the lowest error rate during the training or simply saying this helps to achieve the best
+learning performance in terms quality.

 To learn more on feature engineering topic I advise you to read special literature on that.
 In this blog post we focus on Flink ML module itself.

 ### Load CSV as Flink Table

+First we use Flink DataStream API to load tabular CSV data from file and parse it into the Row type.

 ```scala
 val source = FileSource